JosselinTD/promise-exercise-one/README.md

 - **Practice** : An exercice that let the developers struggle with a subject making them understand the concept by practicing.
 The developers can try to solve the exercise as many time as they want.

-- **Challenge** : An exercise where the developers are faced with others to solve the problem.
+- **Challenge** : An exercise where the developers are faced with others to solve a problem.
 They are assessed on two criteria.
     - **The Ranking** : For each challenges we define:
         - a base score: ( **X** ),
         - a bonus score: ( **Y** ),